History of this Project & a Few Things About Me :)

 Having written local genealogy columns for more than 40 years and being actively involved with this awesome hobby (genealogy) for close to 50, I've also written a book on Crawfordsville, am currently editing the Montgomery Memories, a historical local magazine, and writing a column about wonderful people in our community called Around The County (ATC) that comes out every Thursday in The Paper of Montgomery County.
 Also, love to put up nifty historical pieces I find along the way on the You're Old School Crawfordsville If You Remember (along with the other local town pages).
 I give speeches and teach classes on the subjects as well.
 Simply, I love genealogy AND history :) One of my major philsophies is that history and genealogy go hand-in-hand and thus you will see below my Crawfordsville: Athens of Indiana book.

-I have been married almost 49 years to the same wonderful man and we have a son, Jay and daughter, Suzie, and seven fab grandyounguns (Austin; Stephen; AJ; Quentin; Dane; Reilley and Will) whom we adore.
-Love going to their sports games, and watching them grow (albeit way too fast because one of 'em is going to make me a GREAT gma' much too soon) !!
+I have been married 52 years to the same wonderful man, Jim Zach, who is now an assistant (he does more than I do anymore, truth be known) and we have a son, Jay and daughter, Suzie, and seven fab grandyounguns (Austin; Stephen; AJ; Quentin; Dane; Reilley and Will) whom we adore.

 Another part of genealogy is traditions and family tradition involves cooking.
 Thus, if you have a recipe that has been handed down through the generations, we would like to include it on the site.
 Send your recipes to me below - just click on the nutty little gal!
 (I'm thinkin' she might resemble me :)